clomok/clomok.github.io/content/post/altered-cabbage/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

-## Genetically Altered Cabbages are on the rise!
+## Genetically Altered Cabbages are on the rise

 Genetically altered cabbages are a fascinating and delicious way to share public data. 🥬 There are many advantages to this type of vegetable.